Liewyn/gridcomputing/README.md

 # Grid computing

-Example of how a computer network works using node js, react and socket io
+Example of how a computer network works using node js, react and socket io additionally with config yml file to perform a continuous integration from CIRCLE CI for deployment in a virtual machine in the cloud of AZURE linux through SSH

 # Show here